 - Maple syrup replacement – any liquid sweetener works.
 Brown sugar can be used for the strawberry filling but not for the crumble mixture.

-- Strawberries alternative – the same amount of blueberries, raspberries, or mixed berries works well in this recipe.
+- Strawberries alternative – the same amount of blueberries, raspberries, or mixed berries work well in this recipe.

 Have you made this strawberry slice recipe?
 Share a comment or review below to tell me how it goes!